 • Excessive spoil bank heights that force floodwaters over a major highway, posing safety hazard

 • High velocity areas that promote channel erosion

 The proposed project is estimated to cost landowners approximately $2.0 million.
 “When designed correctly, these projects control water flow and improve water quality” says Bois de Sioux Watershed District Engineer Chad Engels.

 Engels believes there is a serious public misconception that agricultural drains cause floods.
 Engels continues, “The design goal for public drainage system improvements is more complex.
 The idea is to provide the capacity needed to convey the smaller more frequent summer rainfall events in a manner that results in minimal crop loss.
 However, larger flows, like those resulting from spring snow melts or heavy summer rain storms, are actually controlled by the project if designed correctly.
 The secret to the design is to size channels and culverts just large enough to pass the smaller flows.
 When flows exceed the design flow, excess water is pushed out of the channel and is directed into floodplain storage in adjacent fields.
 Culvert are used to meter the flow.
 The most benefit is seen when existing oversized bridges are replaced with smaller culverts.”

-In response to the anticipated water quality benefits that this project will provide, the Board of Soil and Water Resources provided a $60,000 Clean Water Multi-Purposes Management Grant in coordination with the Wilkin County Soil and Water Conservation District.
-Construction bids will be reviewed in April.
-Bois de Sioux Board Managers hope to award a contract for construction this summer.
+In response to the anticipated water quality benefits that this project will provide, the Board of Soil and Water Resources provided a $60,000 Clean Water Multi-Purpose Management Grant in coordination with the Wilkin County Soil and Water Conservation District.

 Traverse County's First Ditch Retrofit: Project eases flood damage as it improves water quality within the Bois de Sioux Watershed District, setting the stage for similar work